Office of Innovation and Improvement, Department of Education.

 b.
 Supplement-Not-Supplant: This program involves supplement-not-supplant funding requirements.
 Under section 5551(f)(2) of the ESEA, the Secretary requires that assistance provided under this program be used only to supplement, and not to supplant, any other assistance or funds made available from non-Federal sources for the activities assisted under the program.

-This restriction also has the effect of allowing projects to recover indirect costs only on the basis of a restricted indirect cost rate, according to the requirements in 34 CFR 75.563 and 34 CFR 76.564 through 76.569.
-As soon as they decide to apply, applicants are urged to contact the ED Indirect Cost Group at (202) 377-3840 for guidance about obtaining a restricted indirect cost rate to use on the Budget Information form (ED Form 524) included with the application package.
+This requirement has the effect of requiring grantees to use a restricted indirect cost rate, according to the requirements in 34 CFR 75.563 and 34 CFR 76.564 through 76.569.
+The restricted indirect cost rate excludes certain costs from the rate that otherwise would be recovered under a standard indirect cost rate.
+As soon as applicants decide to apply, they are urged to contact the ED Indirect Cost Group at (202) 377-3840 for guidance about obtaining a restricted indirect cost rate to use on the Budget Information form (ED Form 524) included with the application package.

 c.
 Coordination Requirement: Under section 5551(f)(1) of the ESEA, the Secretary requires that each entity funded under this program coordinate, to the extent practicable, each project or program carried out with funds awarded under this program with appropriate activities of public or private cultural agencies, institutions, and organizations, including museums, arts education associations, libraries, and theaters.